Special Educational Needs Co-ordinator

-The SENCo works in partnership with the Senior Leadership Team (SLT) and Governing Body, who are responsible for monitoring and evaluating SEN provision throughout school.
+The SENCo works in partnership with the Senior Leadership Team (SLT) and Governing Body, who are responsible for monitoring and evaluating SEND provision throughout school.

-Our school policies (including the SEN policy) reflect the school’s commitment to inclusion, safety and general well-being for all children and staff.
+Our school policies (including the SEND policy) reflect the school’s commitment to inclusion, safety and general well-being for all children and staff.
 Please follow the link below to get further information about our policies.

 If you have any questions or comments, please email Mrs Van Dam using the contact form below: